 Which ecosystem has the highest trophic efficiency?

-In terms of NPP per unit area, the most productive systems are estuaries, swamps and marshes, tropical rain forests, and temperate rain forests (see Figure 4).
+When we look at net primary productivity (NPP) per unit area, estuaries, swamps and marshes, tropical rain forests, and temperate rain forests generally show the highest trophic efficiency.

 Why is the efficiency of energy transfer from primary consumers to secondary consumers lower than that for producers to primary consumers?